-For example, in 2015 a new set of global development goals, targets, and indicators will be adopted by the United Nations.
-These goals, targets, and indicators, often referred to as the post-2015 agenda or the Sustainable Development Goals (SDGs), will replace the Millennium Development Goals when they expire and will function as a “report card” against which governments’ progress can be tracked.
+In 2015, a new set of global development goals, targets, and indicators were adopted by the United Nations.
+These goals, targets, and indicators, often referred to as the post-2015 agenda or the Sustainable Development Goals (SDGs), replaced the Millennium Development Goals and function as a “report card” against which governments’ progress can be tracked.

 These SDGs will be a key driver behind the work of governments, donors, and non-governmental organizations over the next 15 years.
 The UN states: “Sustainable Development Goals (SDGs) are the single most important element of the post-2015 development agenda.”
 Given the importance of the SDGs in global development, and the role that handwashing with soap plays in promoting public health, we believe that hygiene must be incorporated in the targets and indicators supporting the SDGs.

-The PPPHW is undertaking extensive advocacy at the global level around this objective, and we hope you will join us.
+The Global Handwashing Partnership is undertaking extensive advocacy at the global level around this objective, and we hope you will join us.
 For more information on the SDGs and ideas on how you can be involved in advocacy, please download our hygiene advocacy toolkit here.